Graduate Funding & Opportunities

 Pilchuck Summer Scholarship

 The renowned Pilchuck Glass School partners with us to offer a combined scholarship that covers the cost of a summer course at Pilchuck.
 Currently enrolled undergraduate or graduate majors are eligible to apply.
-Application for Summer 2017 will open in December 2016.
+Application for Summer 2017 is now open, and closes January 8th 2017.